10 Gardening Activities for August in the Pacific Northwest

 8. Order Garlic for Fall Planting

 Like basil, garlic is one of those herbs that is so much better when fresh from the garden.
 Try growing your own garlic this season.
 If you want to plant it in September or October, now’s the time to order your bulbs.
 Burpee has a nice selection of garlic bulbs for sale.
-A few to try include ‘Sonoran’, which has a well-rounded flavor and does best where winters are cold, spring is damp and cool, and summers are dry and warm.
-‘Nootka Rose’ is another fine choice because it’s adaptable to a variety of growing conditions and has a rich strong flavor.
+A few to try include Romanian Red, which has a robust and hot flavor, or Metechi, which has a strong, rich flavor.

 10. Direct Sow Your Salad Garden